Danilo Veiga

-Danilo Filipe de Melo Veiga (born 25 September 2002) is a Portuguese professional footballer who plays as a right-back for Italian club Lecce.
+Danilo Filipe de Melo Veiga (born 25 September 2002) is a Portuguese professional footballer who plays as a right-back for club Lecce.

-Career
+Club career

 Veiga is a youth product of Estrelas de Fânzeres, Salgueiros, Porto and Paços de Ferreira.
 He began his senior career with Felgueiras in the Liga 3 in the 2021-22 season.
 On 25 May 2022, he transferred to the Primeira Liga side Gil Vicente.
 He made his professional debut with Gil Vicente in a 1–1 UEFA Europa League tie with Riga FC on 3 August 2022.

 On 28 January 2025, Veiga signed a two-and-a-half-year contract with Lecce in Italy.

 Personal life

 Born in Portugal, Veiga is of Brazilian descent.